19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (AA) to receive payment from her employer at her gross rate of pay for every period referred to in section 76(1)(c)(ii) of that Act; and

-(AB) to absent herself from work and receive payment from her employer at her gross rate of pay for one or more further periods, not exceeding 24 days in the aggregate, as agreed to by her and her employer, which shall be within the period of 12 months commencing on the day of her confinement; or
+(AB) to absent herself from work and receive payment from her employer at her gross rate of pay for one or more than one period each of such duration as agreed between the employee and her employer but in aggregate no shorter than as reckoned in accordance with Part II of the Schedule or 24 days, whichever is the lower, all of which must be taken within the period of 12 months commencing on the day of her confinement; or

+[Act 26 of 2013 wef 01/04/2014]

 (B) if she becomes lawfully married to the child’s natural father after the period of 8 weeks referred to in section 76(1)(c)(i) of that Act —

 (BA) to receive payment from her employer at her gross rate of pay for every period referred to in section 76(1)(c)(ii) of that Act commencing on or after the day she becomes lawfully married to the child’s natural father; and

-(BB) to absent herself from work and receive payment from her employer at her gross rate of pay for one or more further periods (each commencing on or after the day she becomes lawfully married to the child’s natural father), not exceeding 24 days in the aggregate, as agreed to by her and her employer, which shall be within the period of 12 months commencing on the day of her confinement; or
+(BB) to absent herself from work and receive payment from her employer at her gross rate of pay for one or more than one period each of such duration as agreed between the employee and her employer but in aggregate no shorter than as reckoned in accordance with Part II of the Schedule or 24 days, whichever is the lower, all of which must commence on or after the day she becomes lawfully married to the child’s natural father and be taken within the period of 12 months commencing on the day of her confinement; or

+[Act 26 of 2013 wef 01/04/2014]

 (vi) where section 76(1)(c) of that Act applies and the child is delivered during her third or subsequent confinement —